aeonBTC/IbisWallet/README.md

 # Ibis Wallet

-A self-custody Bitcoin wallet for Android, inspired by [Sparrow Wallet](https://sparrowwallet.com/) but built for mobile.
+A self-custodial Bitcoin wallet with a focus on intutive design, privacy, and modular customizability.

 Designed for experienced users - no hand-holding, no training wheels.